eamozheiko/liftover/README.md

 Citation
 --------

-If you use Mixit in your research, the most relevant link to cite is:
+If you use Liftover in your research, the most relevant link to cite is:

 * https://github.com/eamozheiko/liftover/